 Strong Wind Danger

 There are two main ways for a tree to break.
 In the rain-soaked ground, roots can rot and the wind will uproot the tree.
-If roots hold, then the trunk will break as a result of torsion and being bent.
+If root systems hold, then the trunk will break as a result of torsion and being bent.
 This is referred to as stem lodging.

 Storm Snapping, Bough Breaking Wind